 School trust lands are open to nonvehicular public access, including hunting, unless posted with ND Department of Trust Lands signs.
 Trapping is allowed, if the current surface lessee gives written permission.
 By giving permission, the lessee is made aware that legal traps and snares could be in the area.
 The only established trails on Department of Trust Lands available for public use are those that are signed with Game and Fish Department trail markers.
-See the ND Department of Trust Lands hunting page at www.land. nd.gov/public-access-information for additional information.
+See the ND Department of Trust Lands surface and minerals management page at land.nd.gov.